jdx-consulting/development_practice/coding_challenges/week2/challenge.md

 The objective of the challenge this week is to deliver a sorted array of integer values using an in-place [maxHeap](http://btechsmartclass.com/DS/U3_T7.html) sorting algorithm.

 You should:
-* Build a maxHeap from an input of 100,000 `SIZE` random integers, using _heapify_ so that it has the largest integer as the root and all child nodes conform to the principles of a maxHeap.
-You will need to use an integer array to hold the maxHeap, see notes below for guidance on how this can be implemented.
+* Build a maxHeap of 100,000 random integers, using _heapify_ so that it has the largest integer as the root and all child nodes conform to the principles of a maxHeap.
+* You will need to use an integer array to hold the maxHeap, see notes below for guidance on how this can be implemented.
+The length of the array, ie 100,000, is the initial `SIZE`
 * Set the end position of the sort range: `POS = SIZE - 1`
 * Repeat the following until the array is sorted in ascending order:
   * Swap the root node (largest integer) with the end node (ie the node at position `POS`).